Prince25/Solar-System/README.md

 ### Graded Steps

 #### Up to 50 points of credit plus 15 points extra credit.
 There is no partial credit on any individual requirement.
+Late assignments are penalized 25% per day.

 Implement the assignment in clean and understandable code.
 Each required part must successfully draw and show up onscreen in order to count.